Get Tech Tips

 Subscribe to free tech tips.

 Sight Glass / Moisture Indicator

-A clear glass on a running system generally means a full line of liquid (or totally flat but you would know that already if you have gauges attached).
-Reading subcool essentially does the same thing as a sight glass, it simply proves that the system has a full line of liquid.
-Subcool actually gives you more data that a full sight glass in that it tells you the actual amount of heat that the refrigerant has lost past the condensing temperature.
+A clear sight glass on a running system generally means a full line of liquid (or totally flat, but you would know that already if you have gauges attached).
+Reading subcooling essentially does the same thing as a sight glass; it simply proves that the system has a full line of liquid.
+In HVAC, subcooling actually gives you more data than a full sight glass.
+Subcooling tells you the actual amount of heat that the refrigerant has lost past the condensing temperature.
 Sight glasses let you know if you have a full column of liquid, but that's the full extent of the data.

-You best defense against a wet system is fresh line driers, good installation practices that prevent moisture entry and proper evacuation confirmed by an accurate micron gauge.
+Your best defense against a wet system is fresh line driers, good installation practices that prevent moisture entry, and proper evacuation confirmed by an accurate micron gauge.

 P.S. – If you're interested in learning more about refrigeration components, we have the perfect video or podcast for you!
 Brett Wetzel and Kevin Compass from the Advanced Refrigeration Podcast walked through rack refrigeration components on the HVAC School podcast.
 You can watch the walkthrough video HERE or listen to the podcast episode HERE.